 With the theory and context out of the way, here’s the actionable advice when it comes to freeing yourself to go after what you want, aka

-How to be a go-getting winner and not a no-getting slacker
+How to be a winner and not a slacker

 Step 2: If there is a real problem, check if it stems from yourself – problems that originate from yourself are controllable and can be fixed.
 Remember, where there is a will, there is a way.

 Step 3: If the problem is external – can you fix it?
 The answer here is almost always yes.
 Necessity is the mother of innovation.
-99.99% all obstacles can be fixed either by you putting in effort to fix it, or by hiring someone else to do it.
+99.99% of all obstacles can be fixed either by you putting in the effort to fix it or by hiring someone else to do it.

 After reading this article, if you truly think you can’t go after it, then you don’t want it hard enough and you probably don’t deserve it either.